Frodo45127/rpfm/docs_src/chapter_3_1_4.md

 - `Attila`: Full Support.
 - `Rome 2`: Full Support.
 - `Shogun 2`: Full Support.
 - `Napoleon`: Almost Full Support.
-Missing `Generate PAK File` support.
+Missing `Generate Dependencies Cache` support.
 - `Empire`: Almost Full Support.
-Missing `Generate PAK File` support.
+Missing `Generate Dependencies Cache` support.
 - `Arena`: Read-Only Support for PackFiles.
 Incomplete schema.

 Also, at the top we have a couple of convenient buttons to open certain folders on the default file manager of your system: